Lighting and Rendering

 Before you render a model or shot in Maya, you must go through lighting that shot or model.
 The lighting process involves creating and setting up lights of various types around your shot or model to enhance the mood or feeling of a shot or model.
 If done well, your lighting will improve the look of your final scene.

-You can compare lighting a scene or model in 3D to how a photographer lights a model, or a Gaffer lights a set in a film or TV show.
+You can compare lighting a scene or model in 3D to how a photographer lights a model or how a gaffer lights a film set.
 Many fundamental concepts are the same from the physical to the digital world, with the added benefit of far more flexibility for the digital lighting artist.

-In short, the area of lighting in 3D is a rabbit hole that only gets deeper the more you learn.
-In this course, we can only scratch the surface of what lighting can accomplish; it will be up to you to dive deeper and further your understanding of the initial concepts discussed.
+Lighting in 3D is a rabbit hole that only gets deeper the more you learn.
+In this course, you can only scratch the surface of what lighting can accomplish; it will be up to you to dive deeper and further your understanding of the initial concepts discussed.

-Image based lighting (IBL) is used mainly in Indirect and Physically Based Rendering (PBR) workflows.
-PBR rendering is used in the games industry to render games in real time as a player is interacting with a game.
-Because rendering lights, textures and materials is so intensive on computer or console hardware there was a need to develop a system to light an environment with as few lights as possible.
+Image-based lighting (IBL) is used mainly in Indirect and Physically Based Rendering (PBR) workflows.
+PBR rendering is used in the games industry to render games in real-time as a player interacts with a game.
+As rendering lights, textures and materials are so intensive on computer or console hardware there was a need to develop a system to light an environment with as few lights as possible.
 This is because for each light that is added to a scene or environment, it also adds to the calculation load the renderer must process resulting in longer render times.

 [ADD IMAGE'S ALT TEXT]